zillerlab/CASTom-iGEx/Software/model_prediction/README.md

 # Imputation of gene expression, computation of individual pathway-scores and association with trait
 CASTom-iGEx (Module 2) is a command-line tool that uses trained model to predicts gene expression from genotype-only datasets and convert them to T-scores and pathway scores.
-Prediction step contains also scripts to perform association with trait of interest.
 Two versions are available dependening of data dimensionality.
+Prediction step contains also scripts to perform association with trait of interest as well as perform mendelian randomization across traits based on based on pathway and genes association.

 ## Requirements
 To run the prediction the following R packages are required: